 Expression of Interest form

 The recalculation of State Pension and National Insurance contributions is not straightforward.

-When you submit an expression of interest form, The Pension Service will confirm whether you meet the equal treatment criteria.
-They will recalculate your State Pension entitlement and obtain details of any National Insurance contributions that may be refundable from HM Revenue & Customs.
+When you send an expression of interest form, The Pension Service will confirm whether you meet the equal treatment criteria.
+They will recalculate your State Pension entitlement and get details of any National Insurance contributions that may be refundable from HM Revenue & Customs.

 You will get a letter telling you what your individual options are.
-This will enable you to decide whether you want to continue with your application.
+This will allow you to decide whether you want to continue with your application.

 If you have a full Gender Recognition Certificate

 You can still send an expression of interest even if you have a full Gender Recognition Certificate.
 This is because the equal treatment rights for social security purposes are for periods before the Gender Recognition Act 2004 was implemented.